Skip to Main Content

 Changing Spousal Support

-Spousal support can be modified if there is a significant change in circumstances.
-This could include changes in income, new relationships, or alterations in the needs or means of either spouse.
-To change spousal support, you must file a motion with the court and provide evidence of the change in circumstances.
+To change spousal support, unless there is consent, you must file a motion with the court and provide evidence of the change in circumstances.
 The court will then review the new information and decide whether to adjust the spousal support obligation.

 Common reasons for changing spousal support include: